Excavating the (Marina Camrose Shipwreck) Collection

-We are delighted and relieved to have saved the country’s most important collection of artefacts from shipwrecks in the UK for the Nation.
+We are relieved and delighted in equal measure to have saved the country’s most important collection of artefacts from shipwrecks in the UK for the Nation.

-Now the artefacts are safely at our Archaeological Centre in Poole, we have begun the vital task of assessing what needs conservation and for how long.
-We are working with our key longterm partners Bournemouth University.
+We have recently completed a full archaeological assessment of what needs conservation and for how long.
+We are working with our key longterm partners Bournemouth University to develop funding applications to carry out this work.

 The collection was put together principally by Richard Larn and other divers during the 1970s, 1980s and 1990s.